Lynching in the United States: Cold War period

-Civil Rights Movement
+Civil rights movement

 By the 1950s, the civil rights movement was gaining momentum.
 Membership in the NAACP increased in states across the country.
 The NAACP achieved a significant U.S. Supreme Court victory in 1954 ruling that segregated education was unconstitutional.
 A 1955 lynching that sparked public outrage about injustice was that of Emmett Till, a 14-year-old boy from Chicago.
-Spending the summer with relatives in Money, Mississippi, Till was killed for allegedly having wolf-whistled at a white woman.
+Spending the summer with relatives in Money, Mississippi, Till was killed by a mob of white men.
 Till had been badly beaten, one of his eyes was gouged out, and he was shot in the head before being thrown into the Tallahatchie River, his body weighed down with a 70 lbs cotton gin fan tied around his neck with barbed wire.
 His mother insisted on a public funeral with an open casket, to show people how badly Till's body had been disfigured.
 News photographs circulated around the country, and drew intense public reaction.
-The visceral response to his mother's decision to have an open-casket funeral mobilized the black community throughout the U.S. The state of Mississippi tried two defendants, but they were speedily acquitted by an all-white jury.
+The visceral response to his mother's decision to have an open-casket funeral mobilized the Black community throughout the U.S. The state of Mississippi tried two defendants, but they were speedily acquitted by an all-white jury.
+Carolyn Bryant Donham has since come out and publicly admitted in an interview with Timothy Tyson to falsely accusing Emmett Till.

-In the 1960s the civil rights movement attracted students to the South from all over the country to work on voter registration and integration.
-The intervention of people from outside the communities and threat of social change aroused fear and resentment among many whites.
+In the 1960s, the civil rights movement attracted students to the South from all over the country to work on voter registration and integration.
+The intervention of people from outside the communities and threat of social change aroused fear and resentment among many Whites.
 In June 1964, three civil rights workers disappeared in Neshoba County, Mississippi.
-They had been investigating the arson of a black church being used as a "Freedom School".
+They had been investigating the arson of a Black church being used as a "Freedom School".
 Six weeks later, their bodies were found in a partially constructed dam near Philadelphia, Mississippi.
 James Chaney of Meridian, Mississippi, and Michael Schwerner and Andrew Goodman of New York City had been members of the Congress of Racial Equality.
 They had been dedicated to non-violent direct action against racial discrimination.
 The investigation also unearthed the bodies of numerous anonymous victims of past lynchings and murders.

 The United States prosecuted 18 men for a Ku Klux Klan conspiracy to deprive the victims of their civil rights under 19th century federal law, in order to prosecute the crime in a federal court.
 Seven men were convicted but received light sentences, two men were released because of a deadlocked jury, and the remainder were acquitted.
 In 2005, 80-year-old Edgar Ray Killen, one of the men who had earlier gone free, was retried by the state of Mississippi, convicted of three counts of manslaughter in a new trial, and sentenced to 60 years in prison.
 Killen died in 2018 after serving 12 1/2 years.